davestewart/davestewart-content/content/work/fairsquare/index.md

 I lead a small team to work directly with the stakeholders and build out a greenfield platform on Vue JS.

-The project lasted about 9 months, and we covered everything from UX to database optimisation and everything inbeween.
+The project lasted about 9 months, and we covered everything from UX to database optimisation and everything inbetween.
 My role was front end lead